ArmandKrynauw/COS214-Project/Planning/COS 214 Project - 04-10-22.md

 # Components of War

 ### 5.2.1 - Theatres
 Regions where the war between countries or alliances will take place.
-The region states are binary.
-Either a country or alliance has control of a region or they don't.
-If a country or alliance have captured all the regions then the war ends.
+Regions will either be contested or under direct control by a faction.
+The factions will fight over individual regions for resources. don't.
+If a faction have captured all the regions then the war ends.
 At start of game/simulation majority of theatres will be uncontrolled.
 Each country or alliance of countries will have a *home* region.

 ### 5.2.2 - Transportation
-Countries will be able to transport units, troops, services from their base/home region to specific regions in which warfare has to take place in.
+Countries will be able to transport units, troops, logistics from their base/home region to specific regions in which warfare has to take place in.
 Transport can also occur between regions.
 Transport can be sabotaged or attacked while in progress.
 This can be modelled by reducing the amount of units, troops